Global Church Network: Billion Soul Pastors Conference

 On January 31, 2006, GPN made mention in Time when it met with presidential hopeful Rudy Giuliani at the Global Pastors Network Billion Soul Pastors Conference.
 A surprise guest, he said he depended on his faith in God and people in the 9/11 events.
 "Strong beliefs guide countries – and churches", he said.
 "I know many of the men who died on 9/11 came from religious homes where they were taught there is no greater principle than to lay down your life for another," Giuliani later added.
 Held on January 25–27 at Faith Assembly Church in Orlando, over 2,000 pastors and business leaders were in attendance.
-Bill Bright's widow Vonnette also spoke, reminding the assembly of her late husband's commitment to evangelism.
+Bill Bright's widow Vonnette also spoke.
 Represented among the business sector speakers were Al Weiss, president of worldwide operations for Disney, and S. Truett Cathy, founder of Chick-fil-A. The network made plans to organize a Billion Soul Sunday, a day of worldwide prayer for a billion souls to be saved.